 - As wind turbine technology has improved, so too have capacity factors.
 Hub heights have increased and improved the ability of the turbines to achieve a greater wind sweep area.
 There is also more real world data available to analyze what annual capacity factors are being achieved in certain areas.
 The estimated capacity factor for the reference wind power plants in Montana was improved from 38 percent in the Sixth Power Plan, to 40 percent in the Seventh Power Plan.
-The estimated capacity factor for the Columbia Gorge area remained unchanged at 32 percent due to previous build-out of the better wind resource sites. - The economic life of wind power plants was 20 years in the Sixth Plan, and has been increased to 25 years in the Seventh Power Plan based on real world examples, power purchase agreements, and utility IRP assumptions. - In the Sixth Power Plan, the federal Production Tax Credit (PTC) was incorporated in the levelized cost calculation.
-Because the PTC is currently expired (as of October 2015), it has not been incorporated in the Seventh Power Plan.
+The estimated capacity factor for the columbia Gorge area remained unchanged at 32 percent due to previous build-out of the better wind resource sites. - The economic life of wind power plants was 20 years in the Sixth Plan, and has been increased to 25 years in the Seventh Power Plan based on real world examples, power purchase agreements, and utility IRP assumptions. - In the Sixth Power Plan, the federal Production Tax Credit (PTC) was incorporated in the levelized cost calculation.
+For the Seventh Power Plan, the levelized costs for each wind resource were developed assuming that the PTC would not be renewed after its expiration in 2014 (and therefore not included).
+Although the PTC has since been renewed by the Consolidated Appropriations Act in December 2015, the levelized costs for wind remain nearly unchanged even with the PTC included.
+This is because the renewed PTC expires at the end of 2019, before the anticipated need to construct new wind resources.